thulasiram-polygon/custom-nft-bridge-example/README.md

 npm run bridge:mockNFT
 ```

 Now we have to wait until the message is forwarded to L2, there is a final script that will check it if the claim is ready.
-If it is ready, it will actually claim the erc20 in the other layer:
+If it is ready, it will actually claim the NFT on the other layer:

 ```
 npm run claim:mockNFT